Arrays

 - tricks:

-- conditionsArray.includes(false) - might be used inside "if" expression on array of conditions
+- conditionsArray.includes(false) - might be used inside if expression to check whether there is falsey condition within an array

 indexOf() - get index of an element